 We start with the The Natural History of Upper Teesdale which has seen five editions and is now web accessible for the first time.
 This book, the fifth edition published by Durham Wildlife Trust in 2018, has been described as the "standard reference work on the area's natural heritage for years to come".

-A first edition of The Natural History of Weardale is planned for publication early in 2021, and is an equally valuable companion to the Upper Teesdale book.
-We have had the advantage of being able to design this to be accessible in print and on this website.
+The first edition of The Natural History of Upper Weardale is now available.
+It provides a valuable companion to the Upper Teesdale book.
+We have had the advantage of being able to design this to be available in print from Durham Wildlife Trust and, over the coming months, accessible on this website.

 In time, we plan to add specific areas that explore aspects of the region's Natural History in greater depth.
 Beginning, appropriately, with a deeper look at the region's geology, the Fairy Hole Caves in particular.